filecoin-project/ref-fvm/CONTRIBUTING.md

 ## Releasing

+The FVM is a workspace of crates which have different release schedules:

-The primary crates, `fvm`, `fvm_shared`, `fvm_sdk`, and `fvm_integration_tests`, are versioned and released together.
-Other crates in the workspace are versioned and released independently.
+* The primary crates (`fvm`, `fvm_shared`, and `fvm_sdk`) and the integration testing framework (`fvm_integration_tests`) are released together.

-Currently version numbering is not strictly semver compatible.
-Breaking changes may be included in minor releases while major releases are reserved for dropping old network versions.
+* The `fvm_ipld_*` crates (living in ipld/) are released independently and only live in this repo for convenience.
+* The rest of the crates are for local testing and are not released.

+Versioning of the primary crates is not strictly semver compatible:

+* Major releases are used to signal when the FVM drops support for old network versions.
+* Minor releases are used to signal breaking changes.
+* Patch releases are used for bug fixes, new features and other non-breaking changes.

+Versioning of the `fvm_ipld_*` crates follows standard semver rules.

 All changes should be well tested.
 See [builtin actors testing][builtin actors testing].